The mass distribution of stars stripped in binaries: The effect of metallicity

-For stars with initial masses less than 20 M$_\odot$, we use our binary-stripped star model grids to determine the mass of the resulting stripped stars (colored, filled circles in Fig.~\ref{fig:Minit_Mstrip_relation} and Sect. \ref{sec:model_grid_setup}).
-In this case, we adopt the mass of the stripped star halfway through the central helium burning, which we define as when the central helium mass fraction decreases below 0.5.
-For stars with higher initial masses, we instead use the helium core masses of the single star models at the terminal-age main-sequence (defined as the first time the central hydrogen mass fraction decreases below 0.01), which are marked with colored triangles in Fig.~\ref{fig:Minit_Mstrip_relation} (see Sect. \ref{sec:model_grid_setup}).
+For stars with initial masses less than 20 M$_\odot$, we used our binary-stripped star model grids to determine the mass of the resulting stripped stars (colored, filled circles in Fig.~\ref{fig:Minit_Mstrip_relation} and Sect. \ref{sec:model_grid_setup}).
+In this case, we adopted the mass of the stripped star halfway through the central helium burning, which we defined as when the central helium mass fraction decreases below 0.5.
+For stars with higher initial masses, we instead used the helium core masses of the single star models at the terminal-age main-sequence (defined as the first time the central hydrogen mass fraction decreases below 0.01), which are marked with colored triangles in Fig.~\ref{fig:Minit_Mstrip_relation} (see Sect. \ref{sec:model_grid_setup}).
 This estimate gives rise to a maximum stripped star mass of $\sim 50 M_{\odot}$.
-We choose to use the terminal-age main-sequence core mass because the helium core grows in single stars, while this growth is not prominent for stripped stars.
-The standard MESA definition for the helium core mass is adopted here, i.e., the location in the stellar interior where the hydrogen mass fraction decreases below 0.1.
+We chose to use the terminal-age main-sequence core mass because the helium core grows in single stars, while this growth is not prominent for stripped stars.
+The standard MESA definition for the helium core mass was adopted here, that is, the location in the stellar interior where the hydrogen mass fraction decreases below 0.1.
 We note that models of binary-stripped stars typically have more leftover hydrogen on their surfaces, but also that wind mass loss could affect the masses especially at the high-mass end.